VonHeikemen/lsp-zero.nvim/README.md

 ## LSP

+When a language server gets attached to a buffer you gain access some keybindings and commands.
+All of these are bound to built-in functions, so you can get more details using the `:help` command.

 ### Default keybindings

-When a language server gets attached to a buffer you gain access some keybindings.
-All of these map to a built-in function so you can get more details using the `:help` command.

 * `K`: Displays hover information about the symbol under the cursor in a floating window.
 See `:help vim.lsp.buf.hover()`.